This post was most recently updated on February 19th, 2019

 Contributed by Daisy from Beyond My Border

-As one of the largest and best-preserved walls, the Fortifications of Xi’an was built in the 14th century.
+The Fortifications of Xi’an was built in the 14th century and is one of the biggest forts in the world.
 Incorporating pieces from the Sui and Tang Dynasties, Emperor Zhu Yuanzhang of the Ming Dynasty completed the structure over an 8-year period for defensive purposes.
-Since it is so well maintained, the trek up these forts is easy as pie.
+Since it is also one of the most well-preserved walls in the world, the trek up these forts is easy as pie.
 A few uphill steps will lead you to a 14km walking path.
 Bicycle rental services and sightseeing electric cars are also available as needed.
 Every 120m or so, a lookout tower sits steadily aboveground.
 At night, hundreds of lanterns and lights turn the whole place into a magical leisure site.
 “Dream Chang’an”, a remarkable performance showcasing Tang Dynasty etiquette, is put on display from Thursday to Sunday.

 The Xi’an Forts is equally a noted tourist attraction and an arena for local get-togethers.
 Elders are seen walking with their grandchildren, couples are seen holding hands, and friends are seen talking up a storm.
 This site is not only transportation back to the old days, but also showcases current Chinese culture, custom, and tradition.
 As a Xi’an native, I can easily spend hours wandering around these walls and examine the ever-changing landscape of the city!